Make sure your phone, tablet or computer is secure by keeping your operating systems up to date.

 Shopping and bank transfers

-When shopping, check again for the padlock in the address bar before entering your personal or payment details.
+When shopping, check again for the padlock in the address bar before entering your personal or payment details and don't give more information than is needed for the transaction.

 Never pay for something by bank transfer if you don’t know the seller.
-Always use a credit card, debit card or PayPal – or a payment option that offers some protection against fraud.
+Always use a credit card, debit card, PayPal or a payment option that offers some protection against fraud.

-Once you’ve put those security measures in place, you need to be mindful of common scams.
+Even after you’ve put these security measures in place, you need to be mindful of common scams.
 Here are some tips on what to look out for.

 Requests to move money

-Genuine banks won’t ask you to move money to another account, or for your PIN, password or other personal details out of the blue.
+Genuine banks won’t ask you to move money to another account and won't ask for your PIN, password or other personal details out of the blue.

 Never click on links or attachments from unknown sources.